serre-lab/Adversarial-Alignment/docs/index.md

 ## **License**

-The package is released under <a href="https://choosealicense.com/licenses/mit"> MIT license</a>.
+The code is released under <a href="https://choosealicense.com/licenses/mit"> MIT license</a>.